 The Federal Coffee Palace was a beautiful and elaborate building built in 1888 and demolished in 1973.
 Architects Ellerker & Kilburn together with William Pitt designed the hotel, which eventually cost £90 000 to build and £20 000 to furnish.
 They created a vast ornate hotel of nearly 500 rooms, including 370 bedrooms, ballroom, two […]

 Icons in St Kilda include Luna Park, Fitzroy Street, Hotel Esplanade (Espy), St Kilda Pier, St Kilda Beach, Esplanade Market (Sunday), St Kilda Triangle, Acland Street, Palaise Theatre, Esplanade Vaults, Catani Gardens..

-The Melbourne Star Observation Wheel (was Southern Star Observation Wheel) is almost 120m high, around 38 storey’s into the air featuring 21 air-conditioned glass cabins that showcase some of the most spectacular views over Melbourne and beyond.
+The Melbourne Star Observation Wheel is NO LONGER!
+A victim of the pandemic and Victorian State Government.
+Let’s hope the City of Melbourne realises the potential of this iconic piece of Melbourne.
+The Melbourne Star Observation Wheel is almost 120m high, around 38 storey’s into the air featuring 21 air-conditioned glass cabins that showcase some […]

 For 100 years, Luna Park in St Kilda has been a galaxy of amusements and sensations… Just for Fun!
 Melbourne’s Luna Park is a galaxy of amusements and sensations.
 From the jaw dropping, eye ball popping super thrill rides like the Pharaoh’s Curse, Metropolis and the Enterprise, to the exhilarating rides like the Spider, Twin […]